National Institute of Technology, Meghalaya

 National Institute of Technology Meghalaya (NIT Meghalaya or NITM) is one of the National Institutes of Technology.
-It is in Shillong, Meghalaya, India.
-Classes were started in 2010 at the Sardar Vallabhbhai National Institute of Technology, Surat.
+It is located in Sohra, Meghalaya, India.
+The institute began to offer courses in 2010 at the Sardar Vallabhbhai National Institute of Technology, Surat.

 History

-The institute is one among the 31 NITs in India established as Institutions of National Importance with funding from the Ministry of Human Resource Development, government of India.
+The institute is one of the 31 NITs in India, established as Institutions of National Importance with funding from India's Ministry of Human Resource Development.

-The institute was set up by the Ministry of Human Resource Development by the NIT Act in 2010.
-The foundation stone of NIT Meghalaya at Sohra (Cherrapunjee) was laid by then Union Minister for IT and Human Resource Development Kapil Sibal in October 2012.
+The institute was set up by the Ministry of Human Resource Development in 2010 under the NIT Act.
+The foundation stone of NIT Meghalaya at Sohra (Cherrapunjee) was laid in October 2012 by then Union Minister for IT and Human Resource Development Kapil Sibal.

 Campus

-The institute presently functions from a temporary campus at the Bijni Complex in Laitumkhrah, Shillong, of the North Eastern Hill University.
+The institute operates from a temporary campus at the Bijni Complex in Laitumkhrah, Shillong, of the North Eastern Hill University.

-The institute has been allotted a plot of land of about 300 acres (another 73 acres are to be added soon) at 25° 15' 22.00" N, 91° 44' 40.00" E in Sohra (Cherrapunjee) in the East Khasi Hills district of Meghalaya for its permanent campus which is going to shift shorty (maybe in another 3-4 years).
+The institute has been allotted a plot of land of about 300 acres (with another 73 acres planned to be added) at 25° 15' 22.00" N, 91° 44' 40.00" E in Sohra (Cherrapunjee) in the East Khasi Hills district of Meghalaya for its permanent campus.
 NIT Meghalaya proposes to construct a modern state-of-the-art campus to accommodate all its requirements so that logistics are minimized while the built structures are in harmony with the surroundings.
 The Union Ministry of Human Resource Development (HRD) has awarded the contract for construction of the permanent campus to the Central Public Works Department (CPWD).
 Phase I of constructions in Sohra campus which is expected to complete at the earliest by 2021 shall tentatively include the following: